What is a Short Sale in Finance?

 What is a successful trade?
 Well, we may say that any trade that generates profit might be considered well executed and it’s usually done by buying some asset, waiting for its value to appreciate and then by selling it for a higher price.
 You buy low and your sell high, that’s how most investors make money.

-In this article, we'll explain the concept of shorting and we'll also show you some real-life examples of short trades.
+In this article, we’ll explain the concept of shorting and show some real-life examples of short trades.

 When you first time hear “going short” or “open a short position” you might assume that it means that you won’t hold this position for a long time, and a long trade means the opposite - to hold the deal for a month, a year or longer.

 The truth is that shorting has nothing to do with time frame or time horizon, it’s about a specific kind of market operation.
 In trading, “short” means to sell, and “long” is understood as to buy.

 “To short” a security or an asset means to sell it first, and then to buy it back later when its price goes down.
 This deal can be called counterintuitive because the classic market thinking is the opposite: you buy an asset at a cheap price, and then you sell it when the price is up.

 Note that there is also the “Short Sale” term in real estate business with a different meaning.